danykoud/babes_names/README.md

 #### ETL: EXTRACT - TRANSFORM - LOAD

 * Extraction:
-  We extracted our first tables from the social security website.
-We had roughly 52 tables in total.
+  We extracted our first tables from the social security website, and we had roughly 52 tables in total.
 Our second table is the USA latitude and longitude for each state that we extracted from Kaggle.

     + Sources: